LakshmiPriyaDiwakar2706/LakshmiPriyaDiwakar2706/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=Jetbrains+mono&size=40&duration=3000&color=33FF33&center=true&vCenter=true&width=700&lines=Welcome+to+my+Github" alt="Typing SVG"/>
 </div>

 # Hello!
-I am Lakshmi Priya Diwakar who loves interviewing data 👋
+I am Lakshmi Priya Diwakar, who loves interviewing data 👋

 ### 🎓 About Me
 - 🌱 I'm on an explorative journey into the realm of data, pursuing my master's degree in Information Management at the University of Illinois, Urbana-Champaign.
 My roots as a Software Engineer at LTImindtree have prepared me to embrace and overcome the complexities of data-driven challenges.